 People have been coming to Sault Sainte Marie since the 1850s to watch boats passing through the locks.
 By the 1880s a public park ran alongside the canal and lock with strolling paths, a fountain and places to sit and watch the boats passing.

-In 1966, as the second Poe Lock neared completion a Visitor Center was constructed in the Upper Canal Park to serve visitors coming to watch the construction and the boats passing through.
-This center expanded in 1995 with the addition of a theater and more exhibit space.
+In 1966, as the second Poe Lock neared completion a Visitor Center was constructed in the upper portion of Canal Park to serve visitors coming to watch the construction and the boats passing through.
+This center expanded in 1995 with the addition of more exhibit space.

 Although the Visitor Center is open seasonally, the park is open year round, from 9 a.m. until 10 p.m. in the summer months, 9 a.m. until 9 p.m. in May, September and October and from 9 a.m. until 6 p.m. during the winter.